EARLY WRITING PROGRAMME

-The MindChamps Writing programme is specially catered and designed for Year 1 to 4 children.
-Children who are introduced and exposed to the MindChamps Writing Toolbox will be able to increase their writing capabilities by focusing on the following:
+The MindChamps Writing programme is specially catered and designed for Year 1 to 5 children.
+Children who are introduced and exposed to the MindChamps Writing Toolbox will be able to increase their writing capabilities by focusing on the following::

 - Develop the passion and self-confidence for writing, with focus on authorial writing

 - Acquire proof-reading and editing skills through regular exposure and refinement

 - Improve their writing standard across a mixture of genres, whilst developing higher order thinking and analytical thinking

 - Actively understand what style of writing is appropriate for specific writing tasks

 - Fully engage in the creative process to inculcate a love for language

 What to do Next: